-Students must achieve a 78% average on exams in order to accumulate points for any additional assignments.
-If a student fails to achieve a 78% average on exams, the student's final course grade will be recorded as the student's exam percentage (<2.0).
+Students must achieve a 78% average on the midterm and final exams in order to accumulate points for any additional assignments.
+If a student fails to achieve a 78% average on the midterm and final exams, the student's final course grade will be recorded as the student's exam percentage (<2.0).

 If the student fails the theory course, the student will earn a grade for the course in one of the following ways.
-If students fail to earn 78% on the exams, they will be assigned the grade percentage calculated by totaling the student's individual points attained on the exams divided by the total exam points possible.
+If students fail to earn 78% on the midterm and final exams, they will be assigned the grade percentage calculated by totaling the student's individual points attained on the exams divided by the total exam points possible.
 If students fail because they do not have enough total points to pass the course (even if they passed their exams), they receive the grade they earned based on the weighted grading system.